 There isn't much cycling kit you can get for a tenner: a pair of socks maybe, or a of couple water bottles.
 Or, you can buy a fully functioning B'Twin 300 cycling jersey.
 You'll have change too.
 If you're a size M or L and like a white cycling jersey, you'll get change from a fiver even if you buy two.

-It may be basic but the 300 isn't just a rehashed t-shirt.
+It may be basic but the Essential Jersey isn't just a rehashed t-shirt.
 You get breathable material with various panels, two rear pockets and a front zip plus Decathlon's two-year warranty against defects.
 You kind of wonder what the catch is.
 As far as we can see there isn't one.

 The Boardman Short Sleeve Cycling Jersey is a lovely everyday top at a great price.
 Boardman hasn't messed around giving its jersey a complicated name, nor has it messed around adding unnecessary features to a simple and functional piece of kit.

-The cheapest of DHB's short-sleeve jerseys has a relaxed cut, and a full suite of the features you expect: three rear pockets, quarter-length zip, and a silicone gripper to keep the rear in place.
+The cheapest of DHB's short-sleeve cycling jerseys has a relaxed cut, and a full suite of the features you expect: three rear pockets, quarter-length zip, and a silicone gripper to keep the rear in place.

-Another end-of-line bargain from CRC, this jersey from Israel-based value-for-money clothing specialists Funkier boasts plenty of mesh for cooling, a full-length zip and a waterproof pocket so your sweat won't rot your phone.
+Another end-of-line bargain, this cycling jersey from Israel-based value-for-money clothing specialists Funkier boasts plenty of mesh for cooling, a full-length zip and a waterproof pocket so your sweat won't rot your phone.

-dhb is the house brand of cycling mail order specialist Wiggle, and this very visible little number is currently the cheapest in the range.
+dhb is the house brand of cycling mail order specialist Wiggle, and this very visible little number is currently the second-cheapest cycling jersey in the range.
 It's highly-rated by Wiggle customers nevertheless.

 It has a short zip and a silicone waist gripper.
 There's a zipped pocket in addition to two open-top large pockets and there are reflective patches at the back and sides for evening and night-time visibility.

-Decathlon has put some major effort into the appearance of its clothing for 2019.
+Decathlon has put some major effort into the appearance of its clothing in the last couple of years.
 As well as this tidy design in shades of blue, there are versions in several other tasteful colours and patterns.

 Phenomenal bang for very modest buck.